 Mouth sores and other problems such as dry mouth are most common after radiation therapy for head and neck cancers.
 As mouth sores get worse, the mouth can become painful.

-Remedies: Suggest your patient pay closer attention to mouth care, using a gentle mouthwash.
+- Suggest your patient pay closer attention to mouth care, using a gentle mouthwash.
 Frequent sips of water can help with dry mouth.
 So can chewing sugar-free gum or chewing on sugar-free hard candy.

-Exercising the jaw muscle can help mouth symptoms.
+- Exercising the jaw muscle can help mouth symptoms.
 Suggest your patient open and close the mouth 20 times as wide as possible without causing pain.
 Repeat three times a day.

-You may suggest mouth gels if the pain persists.
-Remind your patient to check in with the dentist--ideally before radiation but if there's not time, during or after treatment.
+- You may suggest mouth gels if the pain persists.
+Remind your patient to check in with the dentist — ideally before radiation but if there's not time, during or after treatment.

-If the problems persist with dry mouth, your patient may need a prescription medicine to increase saliva.
+- If the problems persist with dry mouth, your patient may need a prescription medicine to increase saliva.

 Constipation or Diarrhea

+While diarrhea is more likely to interfere with your patient’s workday, both problems can hamper functioning on the job.
 Constipation can be a side-effect of the anti-nausea drugs.
 Diarrhea can occur after radiation therapy for colon cancer, for instance.
-It can also accompany the use of some chemotherapy drugs
+It can also accompany the use of some chemotherapy drugs.

-Remind your patient that diarrhea can become a serious side effect if dehydration occurs.
+- Remind your patient that diarrhea can become a serious side effect if dehydration occurs.
 Tell her to mention diarrhea to you each time it occurs so you can be sure it is treated promptly and properly.